-The SonTek PCADP is a pulse coherent Doppler profiler (fig. 13).
-Compared to the non-pulse coherent instruments above, the PCADPs achieve higher spatial resolution.
-They can measure water-flow measurement regions as short as 1.6 cm along the beam, as opposed to more typical 50 cm for non-pulse coherent instruments.
+The SonTek PCADP is a pulse-coherent Doppler profiler (fig. 14).
+Compared to the non-pulse-coherent instruments above, the PCADPs achieve higher spatial resolution.
+They can measure water-flow measurement regions as short as 1.6 cm along the beam, as opposed to more typical 50 cm for non-pulse-coherent instruments.
 This capability is particularly useful to the USGS for measuring flows within a few meters of the sea bed.
-For additional information, refer to: http://www.sontek.com/product/pcadp/pcaxdsc.htm.
+The PCADP is a monostatic instrument, but it is no longer made or supported.
+The USGS may use existing PCADP sensors, but are evaluating suitable replacements.
 The PCADP is a monostatic instrument.

 The typical USGS sampling scheme is 20-minute averages of water flow every hour.
 The typical vertical bin size was 9.5 centimeters.